BenjaminShinar/FlexingMyCode/mockmon/README.md

 pretend this is an actual gameboy
 - [ ] dpad, action, cancel, start select

+## Testing?
+can i use automated testing?
+- [x] add testing package
+- [ ] integrate testing to repository on git
+- [x] add actual relevent test
+- [ ] learn more about testing and clean the code
+- [ ] expand testing to anything we can test
+- [x] can tests timeout? how? (if a battle never ends)
+- [ ] test damage ranges - somehow account for the possibility of critical hits.

+### test db completeness
+test that all mockmon, moves and everything is defined and doesn't crash
+- [ ] test that all 151 mockmons exist and can be constructed
+- [ ] test that all moves (how many?) exist, have a name, can be called without crushing the system.

+### test conditions
+- [x] testing that burn and poison damage the mockmon
+- [x] testing that burn halfs attack
+- [x] testing that parlysis halfs speed (can we combine them?)
+- [x] testing that light screen and reflect change defences
+- [ ] test that haze removes all sorts of stuff and does it job and it's bugs

+### test statues
+status moves change modifiers properly
+- [ ] statues moves - test stats are changed
+- [ ] reflect/lightscreen/focus energy?
+- [ ] ...TBC

 ## Dev Ops stuff
 stuff that needs to be done, but not concerning the business logic of the mockmon engine. how the project is built, maintained, tested and maintened.